libvips/build-win64/8.1/README.md

 add `~/.local/bin` to your `PATH`.

+### Check the build variables

+Have a look in `variables.sh` and make sure the version numbers and other settings are right.

 ### Fetch binary dependencies

 We use some binary zips for basic things like `libz` and `gettext`.
 Run: